Trout's slump worsens, Astros strike out 20 to sweep Angels

 AP Sports Writer

+HOUSTON (AP) — Mike Trout watched as a low sinker grazed the outside corner of the strike zone in the third inning Sunday, rung up once again in a weekend filled with strikeouts.

+Before trudging back to the dugout he made a face that seemed to scream: Yikes!

-HOUSTON (AP) — Angels star Mike Trout finished 0 for 11 with nine strikeouts in a three-game series and Los Angeles hitters fanned 20 times overall Sunday as the Houston Astros won 4-2 for a sweep.
+The Angels star went 0 for 11 with nine strikeouts in a three-game series and Los Angeles hitters fanned 20 times overall Sunday as the Houston Astros won 4-2 for a sweep.

+“Mike Trout is an he is a future Hall of Famer.
+He’s going to come around,” Angels acting interim manager Bill Haselman said.
+“It’s too long of a season never to have struggles.
+And everybody goes through it, even the best in the game.
+And he’s going through it right now and we’re confident he’ll get out of it.”

 Rookie Jeremy Peña homered twice, capped by a two-run drive with two outs in the ninth inning off Ryan Tepera (1-2) to win it.